vqtran/vqtran.github.io/_pages/about.md

 ---
 permalink: /
-excerpt: "Bio"
+title: "Bio"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Bio
-===

 Hello!
-I'm a Senior Software Engineer at Google Research NY where I work methods for sequence modeling / NLP and machine learning.
+I'm a Senior Software Engineer at [Google Research NY](https://research.google/people/VinhQTran/) where I work methods for sequence modeling / NLP and machine learning.
 I am generally interested in anything that can improve, expand, or rethink the functionality of Transformers and other state-of-the-art sequence models.
-In the previous five years, I have worked on a wide variety of teams including fact checking, news understanding, and database visualization.
+Prior to this, I have worked on a wide variety of projects including generation for news, fact checking, and database visualization.
 In a previous life I was a full-stack software developer, and prior to that I attended Brown University as an undergrad ('16).

 Publications